 Proactivity in the relentless pursuit of improvement.

 The problem statement changes as we interact with it.
-It is necessary to learn as much as we can and as often as we can, so that we are able to determine how the problem has changed and what we need to do next.
+It is necessary to learn as much as we can and as often as we can.
+In this way, we are able to determine how the problem has changed and what we need to do next.

 To enable the other beliefs to actually deliver success, there needs to be a proactive effort to collect feedback on what works and what does not, both with the deliverable and the process which delivers it.